Quickbase-CS/deploy-qb-code-pages/README.md

-# DEPLOY QB SCRIPTS FOR REACT JS
+# DEPLOY QB CODE PAGES

 Simple overview of use/purpose.